luckydonald/fastorm/README.md

 The key features are:
  - Async postgres
- - Testet to work with Python 3.10
+ - Tested to work with Python 3.10

 #### Example
 > See [example.py](example.py) for more examples.